pensando/pypi/src_dss/pensando_dss/docs/SecurityV1Api.md

     api_instance = security_v1_api.SecurityV1Api(api_client)
     o_name = "O.Name_example" # str |
     t_kind = "T.kind_example" # str | Kind represents the type of the API object. (optional)
-    t_api_version = "T.api-version_example" # str | APIVersion defines the version of the API object.
-This can only be set by the server. (optional) meta_tenant = "meta.tenant_example" # str | Tenant to which the object belongs to.
-This can be automatically filled in many cases based on the tenant the user, who created the object, belongs to.
-Must be alpha-numerics.
-Length of string should be between 1 and 48. (optional) meta_namespace = "meta.namespace_example" # str | Namespace of the object, for scoped objects.
-Must start and end with alpha numeric and can have alphanumeric, -, _, .
-Length of string should be between 2 and 64. (optional) meta_generation_id = "meta.generation-id_example" # str | GenerationID is the generation Id for the object.
-This is incremented anytime there is an update to the user intent, including Spec update and any update to ObjectMeta.
-System generated and updated, not updatable by user. (optional) meta_resource_version = "meta.resource-version_example" # str | Resource version in the object store.
-This is updated anytime there is any change to the object.
-System generated and updated, not updatable by user. (optional) meta_uuid = "meta.uuid_example" # str | UUID is the unique identifier for the object.
-This is generated on creation of the object.
-System generated, not updatable by user. (optional) meta_creation_time = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | CreationTime is the creation time of the object.
-System generated and updated, not updatable by user. (optional) meta_mod_time = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | ModTime is the Last Modification time of the object.
-System generated and updated, not updatable by user. (optional) meta_self_link = "meta.self-link_example" # str | SelfLink is a link for accessing this object.
-When the object is served from the API-GW it is the URI path.
-Example: - \"/v1/tenants/tenants/tenant2\" System generated and updated, not updatable by user. (optional) spec_session_idle_timeout = "spec.session-idle-timeout_example" # str | Session idle timeout removes/deletes the session/flow if there is inactivity; this value is superceded by any value specified in App object.
-Should be a valid time duration between 30s and 48h0m0s. (optional) spec_tcp_connection_setup_timeout = "spec.tcp-connection-setup-timeout_example" # str | TCP Connection Setup Timeout is the period TCP session is kept to see the response of a SYN.
-Should be a valid time duration between 1s and 1m0s. (optional) spec_tcp_close_timeout = "spec.tcp-close-timeout_example" # str | TCP Close Timeout is the time for which TCP session is kept after a FIN is seen.
-Should be a valid time duration between 1s and 5m0s. (optional) spec_tcp_half_closed_timeout = "spec.tcp-half-closed-timeout_example" # str | TCP Half Closed Timeout is the time for which tCP session is kept when connection is half closed i.e. FIN sent by FIN_Ack not received.
-Should be a valid time duration between 1s and 48h0m0s. (optional) spec_tcp_drop_timeout = "spec.tcp-drop-timeout_example" # str | TCP Drop Timeout is the period for which a drop entry is installed for a denied TCP flow.
-Should be a valid time duration between 1s and 5m0s. (optional) spec_udp_drop_timeout = "spec.udp-drop-timeout_example" # str | UDP Drop Timeout is the period for which a drop entry is installed for a denied UDP flow.
-Should be a valid time duration between 1s and 48h0m0s. (optional) spec_icmp_drop_timeout = "spec.icmp-drop-timeout_example" # str | ICMP Drop Timeout is the period for which a drop entry is installed for a denied ICMP flow.
-Should be a valid time duration between 1s and 5m0s. (optional) spec_drop_timeout = "spec.drop-timeout_example" # str | Drop Timeout is the period for which a drop entry is installed for a denied non tcp/udp/icmp flow.
-Should be a valid time duration between 1s and 5m0s. (optional) spec_tcp_timeout = "spec.tcp-timeout_example" # str | Tcp Timeout is the period for which a TCP session is kept alive during inactivity.
-Should be a valid time duration between 1s and 48h0m0s. (optional) spec_udp_timeout = "spec.udp-timeout_example" # str | Udp Timeout is the period for which a UDP session is kept alive during inactivity.
-Should be a valid time duration between 1s and 48h0m0s. (optional) spec_icmp_timeout = "spec.icmp-timeout_example" # str | Icmp Timeout is the period for which a ICMP session is kept alive during inactivity.
-Should be a valid time duration between 1s and 48h0m0s. (optional) spec_tcp_half_open_session_limit = 1 # int | Tcp half open session limit config after which new open requests will be dropped.
-Value should be between 0 and 32768. (optional) spec_udp_active_session_limit = 1 # int | Udp active session limit config after which new requests will be dropped.
-Value should be between 0 and 32768. (optional) spec_icmp_active_session_limit = 1 # int | Icmp active session limit config after which new requests will be dropped.
-Value should be between 0 and 32768. (optional) spec_detect_app = True # bool | Set the Application Identification Detection config for DSCs. (optional) spec_connection_tracking = True # bool | Enable/disable Connection Tracking. (optional) propagation_status_generation_id = "propagation-status.generation-id_example" # str | The Generation ID this status is for. (optional) propagation_status_updated = 1 # int | The number of Naples that this version has already been pushed to. (optional) propagation_status_pending = 1 # int | Number of Naples pending.
-If this is 0 it can be assumed that everything is up to date. (optional) propagation_status_min_version = "propagation-status.min-version_example" # str | The Version running on the slowest Naples. (optional) propagation_status_status = "propagation-status.status_example" # str | Textual description of propagation status. (optional) propagation_status_pending_dscs = [
+    meta_creation_time = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | CreationTime is the creation time of the object.
+System generated and updated, not updatable by user. (optional) propagation_status_pending_dscs = [
         "propagation-status.pending-dscs_example",
     ] # [str] | list of DSCs where propagation did not complete. (optional)